Understanding Accumulation Weather Parameters: Rain, Snow, Sleet

 Handling Multiple Precipitation Types

 While it's rare, there can be instances where more than one precipitation type is recorded in the same hour.
-However, for clarity and user safety, it's recommended to treat each type separately rather than combining them into a single forecast.
+However, for clarity and user safety, it's recommended to treat each type separately rather than combining them into a single insight or alert.
 Check out our API documentations for more information.

 Recommendations